JustinKnuth/salt/README.md

 - React App with organized file structure and full CRUD
 - Structure website(jsx) in a clean and readable fashion
 - Style website(CSS) using flex-box and grid
-- Create an API using Express
+- Create an API using Ruby on Rails
-- Utilize a Ruby on Rails database to store user data in the back-end
+- Utilize a postgresql database to store user data in the back-end
 - Create an authentication feature for the site
-- Provide an easy-to-use experience
-- Write easy-to-read DRY code

 ### Goals

 - Free user-friendly blog
-- Help users find answers
+- Help future coders find answers
 - Give users ability to post experiences
 - Help people find assitance when they need it